 “On not banking on future happiness – Be not content with future happiness.
 It has no meaning, and is not your just reward.
 For you have cause for freedom now.” – Meditations From A Course In Miracles

-If my husband could get a well paying job then we will be happy.
+- If my husband could get a well-paying job, then we would be happy

-Truth is I am never really happy.
-I rely on my future happiness based on outcomes that I cannot control, and when the end result comes to pass, I find myself more miserable then I was before.
+The truth is I am never really happy.
+Instead, I rely on my future happiness based on outcomes I cannot control.
+When the result comes to pass, I find myself more miserable than before.

-These naïve thoughts started in my childhood and continued to perpetuate itself into a full blown cycle of committing my happiness to my future only to be disappointed or to discover that I was still miserable.
-These continue to grow, hindering my efforts for true happiness; leaving me shackled and bound to my own miserable existence.
+These naïve thoughts started in my childhood and continued to perpetuate into a full-blown cycle of committing my happiness to my future only to be disappointed or to discover that I was still miserable.
+Unfortunately, these continue to grow, hindering my efforts for true happiness and leaving me shackled and bound to my own miserable existence.

-Imagine being at peace, living in the moment and finding true happiness.
+Imagine being at peace, living in the moment, and finding true happiness.
 Chains would not hold me back from this luxurious freedom.
-So, why then, do I feel like a heavy weight keeps dragging me down?
+So, why do I feel like a heavy weight is on my shoulders, and it keeps dragging me down?

-It’s because without this vision of future happiness, I lose my strength and will to survive the tragedies that had occurred in my life.
-Banking on my future happiness has kept me alive and breathing; willing to wake up the next morning to greet the sun.
-This is where I have pooled my strength from, day after day, for the last 30 some odd years of my life.
+It’s because, without this vision of future happiness, I would lose my strength and will to survive the tragedies that had occurred in my life.
+Banking on my future happiness has kept me alive and breathing, willing to wake up the following day to greet the sun.
+This is where I have pooled my strength, day after day, for the last 30-some-odd years of my life.

 Where would I pull my strength from now, especially when things look so dismal?

-I am not sure, and this is why I am on this path; to learn and find a new place to draw strength from; a place that will end the perpetual cycle of banking on future happiness.
-No doubt that I will continue to thrive on my future happiness, but I can take steps to assure that I don’t rely on it as much anymore.
-Taking each day, moment by moment and enjoying the freedom from all cares and worries; a reminder for each day.
+I am unsure, which is why I am on this path, to learn and find a new place to draw strength from, a place that will end the perpetual cycle of banking on future happiness.
+I will undoubtedly continue to thrive on my future happiness.
+But I can take steps to ensure that I don’t rely on it as much anymore, taking each day moment by moment and enjoying the freedom from all cares and worries.
 To be free!